 There's good and bad news about driving in Greece.
 On a positive note: Most people have no trouble driving the main roads of Greece, and there are main roads leading to all of the major tourist destinations.
 Particularly good areas for road trips are the Peloponnese Peninsula and Crete.

+Now, the bad news: Greece has the highest car accident rate in Europe, and if you're an inexperienced driver, Greece's roads may not be for you.
 Car rental fees and gas are both expensive, especially from an American's perspective.
 Greece is also a mountainous country, and many roads will be curvy, and in late fall and winter, they may be wet, snowy, or icy.
 Additionally, Athens' traffic and parking in Athens can be a nightmare.

 If, however, you still want to rent a car and tour Greece with the comfort and ease of driving between popular tourist destination, there are fortunately a number of great car rental companies you can use, or, if you have the money for it, you could potentially buy and later resell a used car if your trip is expected to be longer than a month.